 While Equifax placed the blame for the data breach on one employee for failing to patch a server, the actual situation illustrates the potential nightmare of internal company reporting structures.
 Despite Equifax being aware of the vulnerability, it was never patched, and the breach was not even identified for two months.
 Much of the blame can actually be placed on the fact that then-CSO Susan Mauldin “did not report to the CIO, but was buried underneath the Chief Legal Officer”.

 Such a silo between IT and security significantly impacted the extent of the breach and prevented efforts to resolve the situation from worsening.
 Equifax has since fixed its organizational structure by placing the new CISO directly under the CEO, but it certainly learned this lesson the hard way.
-And it seems that other companies have not learned second-hand from the Equifax breach, as KrebsOnSecurity found that only five percent of the global top 100 companies lists a CISO on their executive leadership page.
-While each CISO faces unique challenges, the seeming need to fight for organizational attention and funding detracts from their ability to optimize networks and enterprise systems for security and risk mitigation.
+And it seems that other companies have not learned second-hand from the Equifax breach, as KrebsOnSecurity found that only five percent of the global top 100 companies list a CISO on their executive leadership page.
+While each CISO faces unique challenges, the seeming need to fight for organizational attention and funding detracts from its ability to optimize networks and enterprise systems for security and risk mitigation.

 Furthermore, even without any major organizational stumbling blocks, many CISOs simply find it challenging to fully staff their departments.
 A prolonged search for competent employees could draw resources away from important day-to-day tasks of shoring up a company’s cyber defenses and straightening out its network security processes, in addition to distracting the CISO from staying on top of new risks facing the organization.